 On the emotions

 For Simons, fashion and emotions were intertwined right from the start.
 The sole reason he says he got interested in working with clothes as opposed to furniture was seeing a show by Martin Margiela in 1989.
 Interning with Walter Van Beirendonck at the time, Simons was taken along to Paris to witness Margiela’s now iconic show on a playground in the outskirts of the French capital, with kids running along and around the models, and an audience that is said to have been moved to tears – including Simons.
-Ultimately leading him to dive into fashion, this feeling of being moved by clothes and the showing of such seems to have stuck with the designer ever since.
+Ultimately leading him to dive into fashion, this feeling of being moved by clothing and the showing of such seems to have stuck with the designer ever since.
 When taking his job as creative director at Dior in 2012, he famously said in an interview his goal at the French fashion house was to “bring some emotion back, to what I felt in the nineties, because I see a lot of amazing clothes, but I don’t see a lot of emotion now.”

 On the rebellion